dapr/dapr-shared/tutorial/README.md

 ## Get involved

-If you want to contribute to Dapr Ambient please get in touch, create an issue, or submit a Pull Request.
+If you want to contribute to Dapr Shared please get in touch, create an issue, or submit a Pull Request.
 You can also check the Project Roadmap to see what is coming or to find out how you can help us to get the next version done.